smfo/whatILearntToday/Faggrupper/Firebase/Firestore/securityRules.md

 By using the data fields from the request, we can enforce some rules for the documentles db structure in firestore.

 Note that you access the data values that are actually sent in by the client.
-If you delete something, will you also send in these same fields or do you have to write seperate rules?
+If you delete something in the database, as supposed to writing, will you send in the same data fields or do you have to write seperate rules for these requests?
 In this example all rules apply to all types of reading and writing.

 ```
 service cloud.firestore {
   match /databases/{database}/documents {